robang74/isar-nvidia-debian/README.md

 For example to create the 'build me' vmdk 110 GiB image:

-	./clean.sh isar
+	source .profile
+	clean all
-	./build.sh build-me vmdk
+	build.sh build-me
-	./wicinst vmdk:image-buildme-vm.vmdk
+	wicinst vmdk:image-buildme-vm.vmdk 110

 then in docs/vm there is the template to create the OVA package

-	./makeova.sh
+	makeova [$filename].ova [$disk_size_in_gigabyte]

-do the magic to create the OVA archive in the top folder
+do the magic to create the OVA archive in the top folder or this

+	wicinst ovaf:image-buildme-vm.ova 110

+which do the same using `makeova.sh` but with `wicinst` syntax

 License